rinkley1/fantasy-baseball/README.md

 but the practice is worth it.
 I think.

 # The data
-Of course, ESPN's fantasy app and browser experience is trash.
+ESPN's fantasy app and browser experience is trash.
 A big chunk of this program is just for reading the data in all its wonkiness.

-But I'll also say that the way I got the data and CSV file is super inefficient and may not work the same next year when I try this again.

 The columns in the CSV are the 22 weeks.
 The rows alternate team and corresponding result.
 So there are 20 rows.

-## How I sourced the data:
+## How I sourced:
+I'll loudly say that the way I got the data and CSV file is super inefficient and may not work the same next year when I try this again.

 I went to each week's results page, highlighted the necessary results (which meant also highlighting a bunch of unneccessary stuff), and then copying them to Excel.
 The formatting was wonky as shiffuh.
 But at least consistent